iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 **Preparing to use Docker**

-First, open **two** UNIX terminal windows, each with access to Docker.
+First, open a UNIX terminal windows with access to Docker.
 The way you do this varies by platform:

-1. If you are on **Mac or Windows and using Kitematic**, click the **[DOCKER CLI]** button two times.
+1. If you are on **Mac or Windows and using Kitematic**, click the **[DOCKER CLI]** button.
-2. If you are on **Mac or Windows using **Docker Toolbox**, click the Docker Quickstart Terminal icon twice to launch the two windows
+2. If you are on **Mac or Windows using **Docker Toolbox**, click the Docker Quickstart Terminal icon to launch the window
-3. If you are on **Linux with Docker installed natively**, open two terminal sessions
+3. If you are on **Linux with Docker installed natively**, open a terminal session
 4. If you are on **Mac or Linux using a VM to run Linux**, follow Linux-native instructions entirely within your VM

 **Launching an Agave CLI container**

-Choose one (but not both) of your Docker-enabled terminal sessions.
-Enter the following text exactly:
+In your Docker-enabled terminal session, enter the following text exactly:

 ``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v `pwd`:/home iplantc/agave-cli bash``